A Clear Path to Girl Scouts Camp

 Adapting the Research Approach

-Initial plans included gathering a large volume of parent survey responses to quantitatively validate pain points.
-However, due to timing constraints, we received only five completed responses within the research window.
-With a fixed launch deadline, we made a deliberate decision to move forward rather than delay the project.
+Initial plans included gathering a large volume of parent survey responses; however, due to timing constraints, we received only five completed responses within the research window.
+Given a fixed launch deadline, we made the decision to move forward rather than delay the project.

 Instead of treating this as a blocker, we pivoted to a blended research approach that combined: